-Budgetary targets were based on the results from 2014 and were to produce two issues of Sandgrouse and to contain other expenditures to end the year with the balance sheet in excess of the reserve fund target of £12,000.
+Budgetary targets were based on the results from 2015 and were to produce two issues of Sandgrouse and to contain other expenditures to end the year with the balance sheet more than the reserve fund target of $\pounds 12,000$.

-Income from Donations was increased significantly by the donation of £3,000 from Peter Cowan.
-Tom McKinney is to be congratulated on his winning of £500 for OSME in the Bird Brain of Britain quiz at the 2015 Birdfair.
-A Gift Aid claim for £1723 was successfully submitted.
-This was the third Gift Aid claim to include the Council Expenses/Matching Donation scheme where council members claim travel expenses which they return as a gift-aided donation.
-A total of £1,126 was claimed balanced by £1,122 donated resulting in £280 Gift Aid.
+Income from Donations was increased significantly by the donation of £3,000 from Peter Cowan and Yoav Perlman is to be congratulated on his winning of £750 for OSME in the Bird Brain of Britain quiz at the 2016 Birdfair.
+A Gift Aid claim for £4,339 was successfully submitted.
+This was the third Gift Aid claim to include the Council Expenses/Matching Donation scheme where council members claim travel expenses which they return voluntarily as a gift-aided donation.
+A total of £1,582 was claimed balanced by £1,582 donated resulting in £395.50 Gift Aid.